 The Graduate Council is responsible for academic matters pertaining to graduate education at Norfolk State University.
 Thus, the Council is responsible for establishing and recommending policies, regulations, and procedures for graduate degree programs.
-Its aim is to ensure effective coordination of graduate programs and the maintenance of high quality graduate education.
-The Council recommends (1) selection criteria for graduate faculty; (2) instructional loads for graduate faculty; and (3) mechanisms for the evaluation of graduate faculty and programs.
-The Council also and monitors requirements for admission to graduate study at the University; regulations governing the undergraduate hours which graduate students can apply towards a graduate degree; the admission of undergraduate students to graduate courses; the number of transferable graduate credits; and other matters regarding policies, regulations and procedures that are presented to the Council for consideration.
+It aims to ensure the effective coordination of graduate programs and the maintenance of high-quality graduate education.
+The Council recommends the following:

+- 1. selection criteria for graduate faculty; - 2. instructional loads for graduate faculty; and - 3. mechanisms for the evaluation of graduate faculty and programs.

+The Council also determines and monitors requirements for admission to graduate study at the University; regulations governing the number of undergraduate hours which graduate students can apply towards a graduate degree; the admission of undergraduate students to graduate courses; the number of transferable graduate credits; and other matters regarding graduate policies, regulations and procedures that are presented to the Council for consideration.

-Membership on the Graduate Council is restricted to representatives from those schools housing graduate programs; those schools which have been granted approval by the State Council of Higher Education for Virginia to implement graduate programs; the Faculty Senate; the Office of the Provost; the Library; the Graduate Student Association (GSA), and the Virginia Beach Higher Education Center.
+Membership on the Graduate Council is restricted to representatives from those schools housing graduate programs; those schools which have been granted approval by the State Council of Higher Education in Virginia to implement graduate programs; the Faculty Senate; the Office of the Provost; the Library; the Graduate Student Association (GSA), and the Virginia Beach Higher Education Center.